-In connection with our redemption of all of our outstanding Class A units in October 2010, we entered into a \$100.0 million senior secured credit facility with a syndicate of lenders.
-The senior secured credit facility provided for (i) a \$75.0 million term loan facility and (ii) a revolving credit facility under which we may borrow up to \$25.0 million.
-We also issued \$15.0 million of our senior subordinated notes due 2014.
+In connection with our redemption of all of our outstanding Class A units in October 2010, we entered into a \$100,000 senior secured credit facility with a syndicate of lenders.
+The senior secured credit facility provided for (i) a \$75,000 term loan facility and (ii) a revolving credit facility under which we may borrow up to \$25,000.
+We also issued \$15,000 of our senior subordinated notes due 2014.

-In connection with our IPO, we entered into a new senior secured credit facility with JPMorgan Chase Bank, N.A.
-Our new senior secured credit facility provides for (i) a four year, \$30.0 million term loan facility maturing in 2015, and (ii) a four year, \$50.0 million revolving credit facility maturing in 2015.
-We used the net proceeds of the IPO, together with a portion of borrowings under our new senior secured credit facilities, to repay all of our loans outstanding under our former senior secured credit facilities and redeem all of our outstanding senior subordinated notes due 2014.
+In connection with our IPO, we entered into a senior secured credit facility with JPMorgan Chase Bank, N.A.
+This senior secured credit facility provided for (i) a four year, \$30,000 term loan facility maturing in 2015, and (ii) a four year, \$50,000 revolving credit facility maturing in 2015.
+We used the net proceeds of the IPO, together with a portion of borrowings under this senior secured credit facility, to repay all of our loans outstanding under our former senior secured credit facilities in place prior to our IPO and redeem all of our outstanding senior subordinated notes due 2014.